The Coronavirus pandemic has resulted in a decrease in patients accessing NHS services for a range of conditions that are not related to Coronavirus.

 - GP Online Services (You can order your repeat medication via this service and also book Telephone Triage and face to face Appointments with a GP - for more information on this please click HERE).

-- GP Appointments (All of our GP's are still working - Some of these appointments are being offered face to face, on the basis a patient is showing no signs of COVID-19.
+- GP Appointments (All of our GP's are still working - Most of these appointments have returned to face to face, on the basis a patient is showing no signs of COVID-19.
 We are also still offering Telephone Triage Appointments.
-Please note: some of your consultations may be done via video for example symptoms of a rash).
-If a GP does offer you a face to face appointment you must wear a face mask/face covering.
+If your appointment at the practice is a face to face appointment you must wear a face mask/face covering, in line with government guidelines.

 - Nurse Appointments (Both of our Practice Nurses, ANP & HCA's are still working - Some of these appointments are being offered face to face, on the basis a patient is showing no signs of COVID-19.
 For Example - Child immunisation appointments.
 Please click HERE for attending for a vaccination guidance.

 Our Practice Nurses will be holding Chronic Disease Reviews etc. via telephone.
 Our HCA will be offering appointments for blood tests, blood pressures and B12 injections again on the basis a patient is showing no signs of COVID-19).
-If a ANP/PN/HCA does offer you a face to face appointment you must wear a face mask/face covering.
+If a ANP/PN/HCA does offer you a face to face appointment you must wear a face mask/face covering, in line with government guidelines.

 We would like to reassure our patients during this time that we are here to help you - If you have any symptoms you are at all concerned about.
 Don't wait.
 Please contact us today so that we can help.